 - 3/4 cup milk

-- Add diced onion and oil to a large pot and sauté until the onion becomes translucent.
+- Add diced onion and oil to a large heavy bottomed pot (like a Dutch oven) and sauté until the onion becomes translucent.
+Scatter the flour over the onions and stir until they are coated.

-- Add carrots, beans, chicken, potatoes, herbs, and gravy or bouillon.
+- Add carrots, beans, chicken, potatoes, herbs, and stock or gravy.
+Place the rosemary sprigs and thyme leaves in the pot.

 FOR THE PARSLEY DUMPLINGS

-- Cover and cook for 10-12 minutes.
+- Cover and simmer on low for 10-12 minutes.
 The secret to making these dumplings light and fluffy is not to peek!